element-hq/ems-docs/src/integrations/Signal-Bridge.md

 1. The user has not spoken to you on Signal yet, and so has not sent their profile information.
 1. The user has not added you as a contact on their phone.
 1. The Signal bridge has not yet synchronized the profile information of the user from Signal (this should happen fairly soon after your first interaction).

+## EMS does not support the bridge as a primary device and the `register` command is not supported

+The EMS Signal Bridge is implemented as a secondary device bridge in order to prevent Signal from ratelimiting the bridge.
+This means that the `register` command is not suported and you still need Signal installed on your iOS or Android device.